-MATH 400-419.
+MATH 401-419.
 Mathematical Studies (1 to 4 semester hours)

 Study of any topic in mathematics meeting the approval of the Division Chair and the Academic Dean.
-Courses number 400-409 are directed study by individuals; those numbered 410-419 are experimental courses not described above.
+Courses number 401-409 are directed study by individuals; those numbered 410-419 are experimental courses not described above.
 Offered on sufficient demand.
-400-409 graded P/NC.
+401-409 graded P/NC (see p.
+19).
 Prerequisite: Math competency and consent of instructor.